Barriers to reducing acid and metalliferous drainage (AMD) risk

 Acid and metalliferous drainage (AMD) is a major issue for mine closure and land relinquishment, and continues, to create significant risks and consequences for the industry.
 Understandably, it is and has been a well-occupied and active space for research for several decades.
 Given this, it is important that the CRC builds on, works with and differentiates itself from the other well-established AMD initiatives and undertakes research activities that lead to distinctive transformational change for the sector.

 This project will produce a clear and concise overview and expert analysis of the past and current global activities on AMD and identify the potential future priority research areas for CRC TiME.
 It will articulate a well-designed multi-disciplinary research agenda over the first 5 years of the CRC with goals and expected outcomes that highlight how the CRC can demonstrate transformational value to AMD management, prevention and mitigation.

-BHP; CSIRO; Curtin University; Flinders University; Fortescue Metals Group Ltd; MMG Australia Limited; Rio Tinto Services Limited; South32 Limited; University of Queensland; University of Western Australia; Department of Natural Resources, Mines and Energy, Queensland Government; Department of Water and Environmental Regulation, Western Australian Government; Sustainable Solutions Global; Golder Associates Pty.
+BHP; CSIRO; Curtin University; Flinders University; Fortescue Metals Group Ltd; MMG Australia Limited; Rio Tinto Services Limited; South32 Limited; University of Queensland; University of Western Australia; Department of Natural Resources, Mines and Energy, Queensland Government; Department of Water and Environmental Regulation, Western Australian Government; MRIWA; Sustainable Solutions Global; Golder Associates Pty.
 Ltd.